Dodgers vs. White Sox Player Props Betting Odds

 Vaughn Stats

-- Vaughn has collected 58 hits with 18 doubles, a triple, eight home runs and 23 walks.
+- Vaughn has recorded 60 hits with 19 doubles, a triple, eight home runs and 23 walks.
 He has driven in 40 runs.

 Vaughn Recent Games